 Paas is the next step up from IaaS.
 This model gives the customer a running server with base applications installed, typically a web server and a database.
-The customer can deploy own applications on top of the PaaS.
+The customer can deploy their own applications on top of the PaaS.
 It is suited for small to medium software development businesses with little or no internal IT operations.
-Typical examples are Amazon Elastic Beanstalk, Google App Engine and Windows Azure.
+Typical examples are Amazon Elastic Beanstalk, Google App Engine, Redhat Open Shift and Windows Azure.